edmond-b/edmond-b/README.md

 **Kevin Nye Brickwork & Pointing**
 *Role: Labourer (Aug 2020 – Dec 2020)*
-* o	Picking up new skills fast, within the first few weeks I was allowed to point the front of clients homes.
+* Picking up new skills fast, within the first few weeks I was allowed to point the front of clients homes.
-* o	Communicating with customers and understanding their needs.
+* Communicating with customers and understanding their needs.

 **Computer Exchange – CeX**
 *Role: Store clerk (Sept 2019 – Dec 2019)*
-* o	Communication skills from interacting with customers.
+* Communication skills from interacting with customers.
-* o	Presentation and product management from maintaining stock and displays.
+* Presentation and product management from maintaining stock and displays.
-* o	Keeping well informed about new technologies to provide reliable information for customers **K Papastamatis Building Contractors Ltd**
+* Keeping well informed about new technologies to provide reliable information for customers.

+**K Papastamatis Building Contractors Ltd**
 *Role: Labourer (July 2019 – Sept 2019)*
-* o	Adapting quickly to change, working on a large-scale project meant every week brought a new challenge as the project progressed.
+* Adapting quickly to change, working on a large-scale project meant every week brought a new challenge as the project progressed.
-* o	Management skills from maintaining inventory and material orders.
+* Management skills from maintaining inventory and material orders.
-* o	Working well with different teams since I was constantly moving to where I was needed the most.
+* Working well with different teams since I was constantly moving to where I was needed the most.

 **Specsavers Opticians**
 *Role: Clinical Assistant (May 2017 – June 2019)*
-* o	Managing the clinic by means of patient arrivals, appointment booking and cancellations.
+* Managing the clinic by means of patient arrivals, appointment booking and cancellations.
-* o	Ensuring patients are referred correctly and efficiently from one department to another.
+* Ensuring patients are referred correctly and efficiently from one department to another.
-* o	Conduct preliminary examination on all patients in preparation for a full eye examination
+* Conduct preliminary examination on all patients in preparation for a full eye examination
-* o	Diary management with complex patients that require extra time for in-depth reviews.
+* Diary management with complex patients that require extra time for in-depth reviews.

 **Brook House**
 *Role: Building maintenance (Summer 2014)*
-* o	Learning to use SCS system to keep track of air, water, heating and electrical systems in the building
+* Learning to use SCS system to keep track of air, water, heating and electrical systems in the building
-* o	Time and task organization, managing maintenance & repair schedule for building systems.
+* Time and task organization, managing maintenance & repair schedule for building systems.

 **Celebrity Talent Academy – CTA**
 *Role: Office assistant (Jan 2011 – Sep 2013)*
-* o	Communicating with students and parents of candidates in person and over the phone.
+* Communicating with students and parents of candidates in person and over the phone.
-* o	Writing the academy’s evaluation forms for potential future candidates.
+* Writing the academy’s evaluation forms for potential future candidates.
-* o	Managing the flow of candidates throughout sign in and audition process.
+* Managing the flow of candidates throughout sign in and audition process.

 ## Other Interests